Observation of $VVZ$ production at $\sqrt{s}=13$ TeV with the ATLAS detector: Object definitions, event selection and background estimation

 The data-driven method used to estimate the fake background in the $4\ell$ and $5\ell$ channels defines lepton-like jets by requiring the leptons to meet a looser selection criterion but fail to meet the signal-lepton requirement.
-Compared with the signal leptons, muon-like jets have to satisfy the ``Loose'' quality requirement and electron-like jets have to satisfy the ``LooseAndBLayerLH'' quality requirements for the $4\ell$ channel, while both muon-like and electron-like jets are required to satisfy the ``VeryLoose'' quality requirement for the $5\ell$ channel.
+Compared with the signal leptons, muon-like jets have to satisfy the ``Loose'' quality requirement and electron-like jets have to satisfy the ``Loose'' quality requirement based on the electron likelihood discriminant and have at least one hit in the innermost pixel layer for the $4\ell$ channel, while both muon-like and electron-like jets are required to satisfy a looser quality requirement for the $5\ell$ channel.
 In addition, $|d_0|/\sigma_{d_0}$ is required to be less than 10 and no requirements are applied on the isolation variables for both muon-like and electron-like jets.
 Events containing up to two lepton-like jets are weighted by a ``fake factor'' to predict the non-prompt lepton background contribution, selected from data for the \fourlepton channel and from MC simulation for the \fivelepton channel.
 The fake factor is the ratio of the number of non-prompt leptons satisfying the signal lepton criteria over the number satisfying the lepton-like jet criteria.
 Its value is derived from data samples enriched in $Z+$jets and $t\bar{t}$ production.
 For the $4\ell$ channel, the dominant fake background originates from the $WZ+$jets process where most jets are light-flavour jets.
 For the $5\ell$ channel, the dominant fake background originates from both $ZZ+$jets and $t\bar{t}Z$ processes where jets are a mixture of light-flavour and heavy-flavour jets.
 The fake factor measured in the $Z+$jets sample is thus used for the fake background estimate for the $4\ell$ channel, while the fake factors measured in the $Z+$jets and $t\bar{t}$ samples are combined according to the light-flavour to heavy-flavour background ratio expected in the SR for the $5\ell$ channel.

 The normalisations of simulated $WZ+$ jets, $ZZ+$jets, $Z+$jets, and $t\bar{t}Z$ backgrounds are determined from data in the likelihood fits of SRs and CRs described in Section~\ref{sec:results}.